mkoenigb/ProcessX/README.md

 - (New in v1.1) **Create Nested Grid**: Creates a parent grid and x child grids.
 You can choose how many childcells a parent shall have in x and y direction.
 - (New in v1.2) **Nearest Points to Path**: Connects points to paths based on their distance.

+### Vector - Interpolation
+- (New in v1.3) **Interpolate DateTime Along Line**: Segmentizes a line by a given distance and interpolates Start- and End-DateTime for these segments.
+This algorithm is designed for animating lines with Temporal Controller.

 ### OpenTripPlanner
 - (New in v1.0) **OtpRoutes**: Requests routes from an OpenTripPlanner instance and creates a linelayer from the returned geometry and attributes.
 - (New in v1.0) **OtpTraveltime**: Adds some attributes to a given layer based on OpenTripPlanner routing results.